yarray/raka/README.md

 ## Compare to other tools

 Raka borrows some ideas from Drake but not much (currently mainly the name "protocol").
-Briefly we have different visions and maybe different suitable senarios.
+Briefly, we have different visions and maybe different suitable scenarios.